mu-semtech/mu-cli/README.md

 ## How-to guides

+_Specific guides how to apply this container_

 ### Reading a configuration parameter in a script

+Reading parameters from a script may occur from many languages.
+This example reads from the commandline using a bash script.

+In order to read contents from a user, your command needs to be ran in interactive mode.

 When writing a script you may want to read information from the user.
 When using bash, you can use the `read` command as such: